Medically reviewed by Drugs.com. Last updated on Feb 16, 2022.

 - Hyperviscosity syndrome (increase in the consistency of the blood) or

 - Patients requiring inactivity for a long time or—Use with caution.
 May increase the risk for developing thrombosis (blood clots).

 - Immunoglobulin A (IgA) deficiencies—Rabies immune globulin may cause an allergic reaction to occur.

 Proper use of Bayrab

 This section provides information on the proper use of a number of products that contain rabies immune globulin.
 It may not be specific to Bayrab.
 Please read with care.

-You will receive this medicine while you are in a hospital or clinic.
-A doctor, nurse, or other trained health professional will give you this medicine.
+A doctor, nurse, or other trained health professional will give you this medicine in a hospital or clinic.
 It is given as a shot in the upper arm (deltoid) or thigh muscle.
-It may also be injected into the wound that caused your exposure to rabies (e.g., animal bite or scratch).
+It may also be injected directly into the body part that was bitten or scratched which caused your exposure to rabies.

-This medicine is given preferably at the time of your first rabies vaccine dose.
-It may also be given through the seventh day after the first dose of rabies vaccine is given.
+This medicine is given together with your first rabies vaccine dose as soon as possible after exposure.
+It may also be given within 7 days after the first dose of the rabies vaccine.

 It is very important that your doctor check you closely to make sure that this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood tests are needed to check for unwanted effects.